t3brightside/youtubevideo/README.md

 **[Demo](https://microtemplate.t3brightside.com)**

 ## !!!
 Important
 Version 2.0.0 is not compatible with older versions of the extension.
-There is no upgrade wizard – you're welcome to add one :)
+There is no upgrade wizard.

 ## System requirements